FabianVolkers/fastapi-template/README.md

 Config service as RESTful API for the WindBox project.
 Built with FastAPI

-## Running the development environment
+## Running the development environment with make

 All of the steps identified below can also be run using make and the `Makefile`.